Vacation rentals in Maggie Valley

 Hammock View

-Honey Mooners log cabin apartment, located with a Smoky Mountains stunning view, is the lower living quarters which is completely separated from the upper level.
+Hammock View is a two stories house with two totally independent apartments, the rental unit is the one downstairs and the owner lives in the upper unit.
+It’s located with a Smoky Mountains stunning view.
 Sleeps up to 4 people comfortably.
 Spacious with a cozy living room, dinning room, one bedroom with king size bed, and a relaxing sunroom.
 Sofa bed.
-One full bathroom with linens and towels provided.
+One full bathroom.
 Wi-Fi, Netflix, and gas fireplace, fire-pit, laundry and a full kitchen set up.
 Pets must be approved before booking.

 Secluded Cottage on the Farm-close to Parkway